Azure/azure-sdk-for-java/sdk/cognitiveservices/ms-azure-cs-inkrecognizer/README.md

 ### Send request

-You can then send the strokes for processing to the service through the client
+You can then send the strokes for processing to the service through the client such as:

 ```Java
 InkRecognitionRoot root = inkRecognizerClient.recognizeInk(strokes);